 The Native American Housing Circle (NAHC) was formed in 2019 as a community response to the overrepresentation of Native Americans experiencing homelessness and housing instability in the Denver Metro area.
 Since 2019, NAHC has been working as a community coalition of Native-led and Native-serving community organizations, community members, and allies who advocate and create affordable housing opportunities and direct services for Native American people experiencing homelessness and housing instability in the Denver Metro area.

-NAHC meets virtually each month on the fourth Wednesday of the month from 2:00 to 3:30 p.m.
+NAHC meets virtually each month on the third Wednesday of the month from 2:00 to 3:30 p.m.
 Mountain.

 Vision, Mission, Values